Energy and Regulatory Consulting

 Phyllis Reha has seen through ideas from conception to implementation, and as a regulator and consultant, has been both an observer and participant in key coalition building efforts.
 Ms. Reha also understands the administrative process, having served as an Administrative Law Judge and Mediator on a multitude of energy and regulatory matters.
 PAR Energy Solutions LLC can be a part of your team in building an efficient yet powerful advocacy plan that unites diverse interests.

 Consistency and trust are the foundations of a positive relationship.
 Meeting with a stakeholder only once, when so much rests on the outcome of a regulatory decision, is an oxymoron.
 It would have been better had the client not met with them or presented to them at all, because it shows the regulator how little you care about the issue or outcome.
-Building relationships is key, and in doing so, is an opportunity to educate decision makers on the issues at hand, and also learn more about how to tackle these issues and present them in a persuasive manner.
+Building relationships is key, and in doing so, is an opportunity to educate decision makers on the issues at hand, and also learn more on how to tackle these issues and present them in a persuasive manner for future reference.
 If not handled well, this can hinder success.

-- Focus on working with state, regional and national interests
+- The whole chessboard: Focus on working with state, regional and national interests

 - Use the appropriate tone and mention examples that resonate with regulators

-- If a regulator is unsatisfied, use the opportunity for reply comments and negotiation
+- If a regulator in unsatisfied, use the opportunity for reply comments and negotiation

-PAR Energy Solutions LLC helps put the input in the appropriate context, and offers insights and perspective to connect non-apparent facets so our clients stay on the right path and accomplish their agendas.
+PAR Energy Solutions helps put the input in the appropriate context, and offers insights and perspective to connect non-obvious dots so our clients stay on the right path and accomplish their goals.
 A client's relationship with the regulator is an ongoing process.
-Managing these relationships takes strategy and long-term thinking, as well as persistent internal and external advice.
+Managing these relationships takes strategy and long-term thinking, as well as persistent internal and external advisement.